-Accepting Applications for School Resource Officer
+Accepting Applications for School Resource Officer (CLOSED)

 The Gravette Police Department is accepting applications for the full-time position of school resource officer.
 The job description and application are available at City Hall, 110 Second Ave.
 SE, or online at GravetteAR.com.
 Please return completed application to City Hall or the police station.